-MVMT is a good example of a company that has a distinct style yet doesn’t stray too far from the minimalist ethos established by Daniel Wellington.
+MVMT is a good example of a young watch company that has a distinct style yet doesn’t stray too far from the minimalist ethos established by Daniel Wellington.
 Look no further than these matching black men’s and women’s chronograph watches.
 Both analog quartz watches include three subdials on the face and eschew numerals for ticks to indicate the hour.

 The men’s watch is all black, while the women’s has a gold case which is set off against black leather straps.
 Each watch is water resistant up to 50 meters, which isn’t much, but that’s beside the point.
 These are sleek, fashionable watches are affordably priced and aren’t trying to do anything more than look good.
 At that, they succeed.

 German watchmaker Kapten & Son looks to have followed Daniel Wellington’s playbook even more carefully, from their classically simple designs to their models-in-picturesque-landscapes social media marketing.
 Also, in terms of design and pricing, you won’t find much to distinguish them from their Swedish competitor (don’t tell them I said that).

 This gold, white, and blue watch have a Swiss quartz movement.

 The white and blue nylon strap gives the timepiece the feel of something you’d wear out on the yacht, but it’s well-priced and unpretentious.